joepie91/python-whois/README.md

 Feel free to fork and submit pull requests!
 If you change any parsing or normalization logic, ensure to run the full test suite before opening a pull request.
 Instructions for that are below.

+All commands are relative to the root directory of the repository.

 **Pull requests that do _not_ include output from test.py will be rejected!**

 ### Adding new WHOIS data to the testing set